LaurentEsingle/LaurentEsingle.github.io/databases.markdown

 The following database systems are currently supported.
 They can be accessed on premise or in the cloud:

+- Cassandra
+- MySql
+- MongoDB
+- Postgres
 - Microsoft SQL Server
-- Mysql
-- Mariadb
-- Mongodb
-- Postgres
-- Cosmosdb
+- MariaDB

 <p></p>
 <div align="center"><img src="/images/query_1.png" width="100%" height="100%" class="welcome_ui_img_center" /></div>